John Knox: Legacy

 In his will, Knox claimed: "None have I corrupted, none have I defrauded; merchandise have I not made."
 The paltry sum of money Knox bequeathed to his family, which would have left them in dire poverty, showed that he had not profited from his work in the Kirk.
 The regent, Lord Morton, asked the General Assembly to continue paying his stipend to his widow for one year after his death, and the regent ensured that Knox's dependents were decently supported.

 Knox was survived by his five children and his second wife.
 Nathaniel and Eleazar, his two sons by his first wife, attended St John's College, Cambridge.
 Nathaniel became a Fellow of St John's but died early in 1580.
-Eleazar was ordained into the Church of England and served in the parish of Clacton Magna.
+Eleazar was ordained into the Church of England and served in the parish of Great Clacton.
 He also died young and was buried in the chapel of St John's College in 1591.
-Knox's second wife, Margaret Knox, got remarried to Andrew Ker, one of those involved in the murder of David Rizzio.
+Knox's second wife, Margaret Knox, married a second time, to Andrew Ker, who was one of those involved in the murder of David Rizzio.
 Knox's three daughters also married: Martha to Alexander Fairlie; Margaret to Zachary Pont, son of Robert Pont and brother of Timothy Pont; and Elizabeth to John Welsh, a minister of the Kirk.

 Knox's death was barely noticed at the time.
 Although his funeral was attended by the nobles of Scotland, no major politician or diplomat mentioned his death in their surviving letters.
 Mary, Queen of Scots, made only two brief references to him in her letters.
 However, what the rulers feared were Knox's ideas more than Knox himself.
 He was a successful reformer and it was this philosophy of reformation that had a great impact on the English Puritans.
 He has also been described as having contributed to the struggle for genuine human freedom, by teaching a duty to oppose unjust government in order to bring about moral and spiritual change.
 His epitaph reads: "Here lies one who feared God so much that he never feared the face of any man."
 This is a reference to Matthew 10:28.